AMWA NorCal Pacific Coast Conference

 Description: Most pharmaceutical companies have launched AI pilots for medical writing.
 Many have not progressed beyond them.
 This session examines the structural reasons AI pilots stall in regulated writing environments, and what distinguishes implementations that achieve sustained adoption.
 The discussion draws on cross-industry patterns to identify the most common failure modes: misalignment between AI capabilities and writer workflows, underestimating the role of institutional knowledge, over-indexing on speed metrics while neglecting quality and trust, and deploying tools that require writers to change how they think rather than how they execute.
 Attendees will learn a practical maturity framework for evaluating AI readiness in medical writing organizations, the organizational conditions that predict successful scale-up, and why the transition from pilot to production depends more on change management than on technology selection.

-Speaker bio: Anita Modi is CEO and Co-Founder of Peer AI, an agentic AI platform helping life sciences teams produce regulatory and clinical documentation faster and with greater consistency.
+Anita Modi is CEO and Co-Founder of Peer AI, an agentic AI platform helping life sciences teams produce regulatory and clinical documentation faster and with greater consistency.
 Her team is comprised of AI engineers and regulatory medical writers and works with emerging biotech through Top 20 pharma.
 Anita specializes in applying AI to medical writing workflows—translating complex clinical data into clear, submission-ready content across use cases, with user interfaces for medical writers to interject their expertise.
 Anita has spent her career building technology for regulated workflows in life sciences.
 Previously, she served as the Chief Quality Officer at Science 37 and supported product strategy through its $1B+ IPO.
 She studied at Princeton and Harvard Business School and is based in San Francisco.

 Navigating a Changing Landscape